 UPDATE ...
 RETURNING * changes the transaction round-trip in a way that interacts badly with TCP stalls.
 A plain UPDATE commits and closes in one round-trip with no result to send back.
-With RETURNING *, PostgreSQL must assemble the result row and stream it to the client before the connection resolves — creating a window where a silently dead TCP connection can hold the session open for ~45 minutes.
+With RETURNING *, PostgreSQL must assemble the result row and stream it to the client before the connection resolves — creating a window where a silently dead TCP connection can hold the session open for tens of minutes.

 How the stall propagates